 - Support 420+ output formats and export videos accepted by all recent players and devices.

 Step 1.
-Insert a DVD to your computer and import it to VideoProc.
+Insert a DVD to your computer and import it to VideoProc Converter.

-Put your DVD into your computer's disc drive and push the tray back into your computer, then launch VideoProc.
+Put your DVD into your computer's disc drive and push the tray back into your computer, then launch VideoProc Converter.
 Choose DVD on its homepage and import the DVD file by clicking the disc icon.

 Step 2.
 Choose AVI as the output format.

 Browse to select a folder to save the AVI video.
-Tick the box before "High Quality Engine", "Safe Mode", and "Deinterlacing" to prevent quality degrading or sudden crashing, and enable "Hardware Acceleration" and multiple CPU Core Usage for faster conversion speed.
-Finally, hit the RUN button.
-The whole DVD videos will be converted in several minutes.
+Hit the RUN button.
+The whole DVD videos will be converted to AVI format in several minutes.

 Method 2.
-Convert DVD to AVI for Free in VLC
+Convert DVD to AVI for Free Using VLC

 VLC is an open source media player and converter available on Windows, Mac, and mobile phones.
 You can use this freeware to play, rip and convert DVDs, Blu-ray discs, CDs, and VCDs/SVCDs.
 By default, it rips the DVD to MP4 (H.264 + MP3).
 But if you go further into its format settings, you'll find that it supports AVI, MKV, WebM, TS, and AFS as well.